samanklesaria/samanklesaria.github.io/notebooks/sizecheck.md

 ## From Convention to Validation

-ShapeCheck takes this convention and makes it bulletproof.
+Sizecheck verifies that your tensors actually have the shapes you expect them to have.
 By analyzing your function's syntax tree, it automatically injects shape checks wherever you use suffixed variable names.
 Just prefix your function with `@shapecheck`:

 ```python
 import torch